Applying to the HIV and Drug Abuse Prevention Research Ethics Training Institute

 - Findings submitted for publication, presentation or as pilot data with publication and grant writing workshops offered during Year 2.

-Applicants must have: (a) a medical or doctoral degree in social, behavioral, public health or related fields, (b) demonstrated scholarship in HIV and drug abuse prevention research; (c) no more than 10 years post-doctoral experience; and (d) meet requirements to apply for NIH funding, but have not yet received an R01 (Career Development K awards are acceptable).
-Special attention will be given to those applicants whose proposed research ethics plan includes drug-using populations.
-Applicants are strongly encouraged to review NIH HIV/AIDS Research Priorities when proposing research topics.
+Applicants must have: (a) a medical or doctoral degree in social, behavioral, public health or related fields, (b) demonstrated scholarship in HIV and/or drug abuse prevention research; (c) must be early career; and (d) meet requirements to apply for NIH funding, but have not yet received an R01 (Career Development K awards are acceptable).
+Applicants are strongly encouraged to review NIDA's 2022-2026 Strategic Plan when proposing research topics.